BCaven/bcaven.github.io/README.md

 ## [Elgato Light Strip Controller](https://github.com/BCaven/elgato-light-controller): Fall 2023 - present

 Network orchestration for IOT devices: Controller that autonomously controlled Elgato Light Strips using the reverse engineered API.\
 This controller has been running continuously since December 2023.
+In 2024 the project got redone to be more pythonic and I used an LLM to automatically apply changes across the program (such as replacing a custom logging module with the built-in python `logging` module.

 ## [Creativity Optional](https://github.com/BCaven/creativity-optional): Spring 2024 - present